 How do I know if I am a victim of sexual harassment?

 If you feel that someone in your workplace is making unwanted sexual advances or creating a hostile work environment based on your gender, you’re probably right about what’s happening.
 As Genie Harrison says, “trust your instincts.”
 (CLICK HERE > to watch a YouTube video by Genie Harrison with tips for workers who encounter sexual harassment.)

 If you are the victim of sexual harassment in the workplace, or another professional or social situation, you may feel powerless, vulnerable and afraid to speak out.
-Our experienced attorneys can help you in assessing the situation, and we will do so with compassion and empathy.
+Our experienced sexual harassment lawyers can help you in assessing the situation, and we will do so with compassion and empathy.
 You are not alone.
 We are here to help you recover.